yleduc/Geotrek-admin/docs/installation.rst

 INSTALLATION
 ============

-Use these instructions to install Geotrek-admin in an easy way on a dedicated Ubuntu Bionic 18.04 LTS server for production.
+Use these instructions to install Geotrek-admin in an easy way on a dedicated Ubuntu Bionic 18.04 LTS or Ubuntu Focal 20.04 LTS server for production.
 For another distributions, please use :ref:`the Docker installation method <docker-section>`.
 It requires more technical skills.
 Lastly, for a developer instance, please follow :ref:`the dedicated procedure <development-section>`.